TuomoKu/SPX-GC/README.md

 ----

 # Templates
-SPX-GC uses HTML templates for visuals.
+SPX uses HTML templates for visuals.

 Templates can have any features supported by the renderers, such as Canvas objects, WebGL animations, CSS transforms and animations, animation libraries, such as GSAP, ThreeJS, Anime, Lottie/Bodymovin and templates can utilize ajax calls for data visualizations and other advanced uses.

-SPX-GC comes with a starter template package for reference.
+SPX comes with a starter template package for reference.
 See folder [ASSETS/templates/smartpx/Template_Pack_1](https://github.com/TuomoKu/SPX-GC/tree/master/ASSETS/templates/smartpx/Template_Pack_1)

 Video: [Use existing HTML templates](https://www.youtube.com/watch?v=AdZATSBByng).